erroronline1/caro/readme.md

 > O.Auth_4 Each authentication process of the user MUST be implemented in the form of two-factor authentication.

 * Login occurs using a token.
 Beforehand the device itself is supposed to have a dedicated login and user credentials.
-There is no other method by any means, as the application is supposed to run within an network environment not accessible from the web not being able to call any method of sending tokens to any second device.
+There is no other method by any means, as the application is supposed to run within an network environment not accessible from the web not being able to call any method of sending tokens to any third party device.

 > O.Auth_5 In addition to the information specified in O.Auth_1 defined authentication at an appropriate level of trust, the manufacturer MAY offer the user an authentication option at a lower level of trust in accordance with Section 139e (10) SGB V, following comprehensive information and consent.
 This includes offering additional procedures based on the digital identities in the healthcare sector in accordance with Section 291 (8) SGB V.